nestauk/industrial-taxonomy/reports/glass_nlp_pipeline.md

    - punctuation
    - whitespace
 8. Extract to list of strings - lemmatise or entity form
-9. Generate n-grams - Use `gensim` to generate bi-grams, requiring that a bigram occurs at least 10 times and that the normalise pointwise mutual information (NPMI)[^NPMI] is 0.25 or higher.
+9. Generate n-grams - Use `gensim` to generate bi-grams, requiring that a bigram occurs at least 10 times and that the normalised pointwise mutual information (NPMI)[^NPMI] is 0.25 or higher.

 10. Filter
    - short tokens